-NOTE Each line is an entry in this file.
 Make sure a newly added entry is on a new line.

-f.
-Save your changes.
+- e.
+Save your changes. - f.

-- g.
 To compile the kernel, go to the /usr/src directory, type the following commands if your current configuration is MYKERNEL, and press Enter.

+'''

-- # cd /usr/src
+cd /usr/src

+'''

 - # make buildkernel KERNCONF=MYKERNEL

-- h.
+- g.
 To install the new kernel, type the following commands if your current configuration is MYKERNEL, and press Enter.

 - # make installkernel KERNCONF=MYKERNEL

 The new kernel is copied to the /boot/kernel directory.
 The old kernel is moved to the /boot/kernel.old directory.